 An OS-user policy is applied to Chrome when a user signs into their corporate-managed Windows or Mac computer.
 These policies are set using GPO on Windows and Managed Preferences on Mac.
 OS-user policies take precedence over cloud policies set for Chrome.

-Chrome Profile refers to a user’s Chrome experience when he signs in to the Chrome browser on his Windows/Mac/Linux machine.
+Chrome Profile refers to a user’s Chrome experience when the user signs in to the Chrome browser on their Windows/Mac/Linux machine.
 These are also called cloud-based user policies in the documentation, and they’re set by an administrator using the Admin console.

 How do I identify the source of a setting in a user’s current profile?